Watermelons are delicious, but it’s unlikely you’ll finish a whole watermelon in one sitting.

 - Black, blue, or white mold.
 Notice any mold?
 Don’t be tempted to just cut that section out – watermelon has high water content, so the mold will likely have spread throughout.

 - Slime.
 If you feel any slime on the rind or in the flesh, chuck your whole watermelon.

 - Cavities around the seeds.
 This is a sign bacteria or bugs have got to your watermelon, so steer clear!

 One last thing to note: if you drop or bump your watermelon, expect to see a little bruising.
 Although this is nothing to be worried about per se, you’ve damaged your rind, meaning it’s less effective in protecting your watermelon.

 Now you know how to freeze watermelon and how long frozen watermelon lasts, as well as the quick details on other storage methods.
 Here’s a recap if you need it:

 - Check your watermelon for signs of spoilage before freezing.
 It will be a lot harder to notice afterward!

 - A whole refrigerated watermelon will last for up to 2 weeks in the refrigerator.

-- Watermelon that has been cut will only last in an airtight container in the refrigerator for 3 days.
+- The cut watermelon will only last in an airtight container in the refrigerator for three days.

-- Freezing watermelon extends its storage life to 12 months, though it will be at its best quality if you consume it within 6 months.
+- Freezing watermelon extends its storage life to 12 months, though it will be at its best quality if you consume it within six months.